FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

    - SASL (Simple Authentication and Security Layer) XOAuth2 tokens are used for authentication when using the XOAuth authentication method.
    - If this option is ticked, the email node will automatically format the XOAuth2 token by combining the username and token, encoding it in base64, and passing it to the mail server in the correct format.
    - If this option is unticked, you must manually format the token before passing it to the email node.

-7. **Protocols:**
-    - SMTP (Simple Mail Transfer Protocol): Responsible for sending outgoing email messages from the sender's email client or application to the recipient's email server.
-    - POP3 (Post Office Protocol version 3): Downloads messages to the client, typically deleting from the server.
-    - IMAP (Internet Message Access Protocol): Access and manage email directly on the server, syncing across devices.

 ## Gmail Configuration Details for Node-RED Integration